Flow-Glow/PCA/README.md

 ## How Principal Component Analysis work?
 1. Compute the covariance matrix to identify correlations
 2. Compute the eigenvectors and eigenvalues of the covariance matrix to identify the principal components
-3. Recast the data along the principal components axes
+3. Recast the data along the principal components axes(TO-DO)

 ### Flow Chart
 ![picture alt](https://i.gyazo.com/1e0f05eabc42b8ed1f580d02ffeab039.png "Flow Chart")